 In Dr Punukollu’s spare time he enjoys travelling, golf and cooking.
 He enjoys watching football, as well as being a Chelsea fan and has a friendship with an ex-Chelsea footballer.
 He sees many professional sportspeople in his clinic.

-He is a writer, and won the David Hockney Contemporary Arts prize for creative writing.
+He is also a writer and has won a David Hockney Contemporary Arts prize for creative writing.

 Additional information about research, publications and interests

 - Completed fellowship at University of California Los Angeles (UCLA) addiction program